Our School App Stay connected on the go...

 - A suit in black, blue, grey or navy incorporating trousers or skirt; or separate trousers, skirt or dress, worn with formal top/shirt/blouse where appropriate, and a jacket.

-- A formal top, shirt or blouse must not be T shirts, vests or other similar styles and ties are required for boys.
+- A formal top, shirt or blouse must be worn.
+T-shirts, vests or other similar styles are not permitted.
 With all tops, shirts, blouses and dresses, shoulders and midriffs must not be showing.

-- Shirts and dresses must be of a respectable length.
+- Skirts and dresses must be of a respectable length.
 Bodycon or Lycra style garments must not be worn.

 - Shoes must be formal and in keeping with the above.
 Boots may only be worn if they are of a formal style (eg block heeled/Chelsea boots).

 - Jewellery should be kept to a minimum, consistent with good taste and safety.
-Apart from pierced ears (no more than two piercings in either ear and only studs), no other piercing is allowed.
+Apart from pierced ears (no more than two piercings in either ear and only studs) or a nose stud, no other piercing is allowed.

 - Affordable work wear can be purchased at a range of high street retailers including Zara Basics, H&M and New Look.